 - (c) The department must submit to the appropriate committees of the legislature: - (i) Analysis of financial investments as required by this section by December 15, 2023; and - (ii) A final report with recommendations as required by this section by September 1, 2024. - (2) Except as provided in subsections (1) ((and)), (11), (13), and (14) of this section, the appropriation in this section is provided solely for competitive grants to eligible entities for predevelopment, design, and construction of projects that provide a public benefit through research, development, demonstration, or deployment of clean energy technologies that save energy and reduce energy costs, reduce harmful air emissions, or increase energy independence for the state.
-Priority must be given to projects that benefit vulnerable populations and overburdened communities, including tribes. - (3) Entities eligible for grant funding under this section include local governments, federally recognized tribal governments and tribes' contracted service providers, public and private utilities that serve retail customers in the state, forprofit entities, research institutions, nonprofit organizations, and state agencies. - (4) To be eligible, a project must be consistent with the state energy strategy adopted under chapter 43.21F RCW and policies under chapter 19.405 RCW.
-To the extent practicable, the department must prioritize projects that build upon Washington's strengths in aerospace, maritime, information and communications technology, grid modernization, advanced materials, and decarbonizing the built environment. - (5) The department must invite stakeholders to participate in the design and implementation of grant programs funded under this section.
-The department must consider equity and environmental justice when developing the program structure and opportunities for applicant participation. - (6) When soliciting and evaluating proposals, awarding contracts, and monitoring projects under this section, the department must: - (a) Ensure that competitive processes, rather than sole source contracting processes, are used to select all projects, except as otherwise noted in this section; - (b) Ensure that a public benefit results from the use of public funds through due diligence and monitoring of contracted projects, including ensuring compliance with all applicable laws related to the project selection process, project monitoring, and contracting; and - (c) Prioritize projects for funding that leverage the greatest amount of matching funds, such as local levy funding. - (7) (a) The department must require project applicants to: - (i) Disclose all sources of public funding invested in a project; and - (ii) Identify by name any former or current state of Washington employees employed by the applicant or its governing body in the 24 months preceding the application submittal.
-The identification
+Priority must be given to projects that benefit vulnerable populations and overburdened communities, including tribes. - (3) Entities eligible for grant funding under this section include local governments, federally recognized tribal governments and tribes' contracted service providers, public and private utilities that serve retail customers in the state, forentities, research institutions, nonprofit organizations, and state agencies. - (4) To be eligible, a project must be consistent with the state energy strategy adopted under chapter 43.21F RCW and adopted under chapter 43.21F policies under chapter 19.405 RCW.
+To the extent practicable, the department must prioritize projects that build Washington's strengths in aerospace, maritime, information and communications technology, grid modernization, advanced and decarbonizing the materials, environment. - (5) The department must invite stakeholders to participate in the design and implementation of grant programs funded under this section.
+The department must consider equity and environmental justice when developing the program structure and opportunities for applicant participation. - (6) When soliciting and evaluating contracts, awarding monitoring projects under this section, the department must: - (a) Ensure that competitive processes, rather than sole source contracting processes, are used to select all projects, except as otherwise noted in this section; - (b) Ensure that a public benefit results from the use of public funds through due diligence and monitoring of contracted projects, including ensuring compliance with all applicable laws related to the project selection process, project monitoring, and contracting; and funds, such as local levy funding.